 By default, the role of the proxy is assigned to the backup server itself.
 However, this is sufficient only for small installations with low traffic load.
 For large installations, it is recommended to deploy dedicated backup proxies.

-Use of backup proxies lets you easily scale your backup infrastructure up and down based on your demands.
-To optimize performance of several concurrent jobs, you can use a number of backup proxies.
+To optimize performance of several concurrent jobs, you can use several backup proxies.
 In this case, Veeam Backup & Replication will distribute the backup workload between available backup proxies.
 You can deploy backup proxies both in the primary site and in remote sites.

-To deploy a proxy, you need to add a Windows-based server to Veeam Backup & Replication and assign the role of a backup proxy to the added server.
-Backup proxies run light-weight services that take a few seconds to deploy.
-Deployment is fully automated.
-Veeam Backup & Replication installs the necessary components and starts the required services on it.
+To deploy a proxy, you need to add a Windows-based or Linux-based server to Veeam Backup & Replication and assign the role of the backup proxy to the added server.
+For requirement and limitations that backup proxies have, see Requirements and Limitations for Backup Proxy.

 Backup Proxy Services and Components